 Unluckily, Property Management is an industry notorious for having hidden fees, no advertised prices, case by case price offerings etc. Due to this lack of transparency, I won’t be able to give you the specificity on our competitors that I wish I could.
 However, I can provide ranges and averages of various costs for the industry in our areas (San Diego and the Bay Area of California).
 I am also able to provide the specifics for our own company, Tenant Planet, Inc., to help inform you of how our fees relate to the greater ecosystem we operate in.

 Let’s start looking at answering your question, “how much does property management cost” in the state of California.

 Property Management Industry Standard Fee:

 The traditional property management model for a single family home, is termed, “Full Service” and is a combination of leasing and ongoing management.
 Nearly all property management companies operate within this model and offer similar services for roughly the same price.
 Those costs are generally: 7-10% of every month’s rent for ongoing management and a moderate leasing fee, usually from $500 to a 1/2 month’s rent or more, when a tenant is initially placed.

-At Tenant Planet, we offer our management “a la carte” which means you can have our ongoing management or tenant placement, or both, if you desire.
-We charge a flat $79 for ongoing management and charge 1 month’s rent for tenant placement, which comes with a 2 year tenant placement guarantee.
+At Tenant Planet, Inc., we offer our California property management “a la carte” which means you can have our ongoing management or tenant placement, or both, if you desire.
+We charge a flat $99 for ongoing management and charge 1 month’s rent for tenant placement, which comes with a 2 year tenant placement guarantee.